luxi-huang/NotAnyMike.github.io/_posts/2020-01-18-MegaBlocks_Building_LEGO_Pyrimid.md

 ---

 ## Human-Robot interaction
-Before Baxter start assembles the pyramid, a human would place all Lego blocks on the table.
-The last block human placed on would be the color of the pyramid that Baxter going to assemble.
+Before Baxter starts to assembles the pyramid, a human would place all Lego blocks on the plate.
+The last block the human places would be the color of the pyramid that Baxter will assemble.

 ---

 ## Object Detection in computer vision
-The Baxter is using the camera on its right hand to detect all block locations, and target one of the blocks that color match the user desired color.
-The process is about the following:
+Baxter uses the camera on its right hand to detect all block locations, and targets one of the blocks that matches the human's desired color.
+The details includes following:

 #### Setup:
-Before Baxter detects the lego pyramid, we need to locate the base plate.
-To do that, we placed several AR frames around the based around, and the AR frame needs to be under the camera's field of view.
+Before Baxter detects the LEGO pyramid, Baxter need to locate the base plate.
+To do that, we placed several AR frames around the plate, and ensured AR frame needs to be under the camera's field of view.

 #### Process:
-we are using a pre-calibrated intrinsic camera parameter to find an inverse projection ray corresponding to a pixel on the camera's sensor.
-The 3D location corresponding to a pixel is calculated by finding the intersection of the inverse projected ray and ground plane which is defined by one of the AR tags.
-The 3D point corresponding to the pixel is determined in multiple AR frames and then these points are converted to the Baxter world frame representation.
+we used a pre-calibrated intrinsic camera parameter to find an inverse projection ray corresponding to a pixel on Baxter's camera sensor.
+The 3D location corresponding to a pixel is calculated by finding the intersection of the inverse projected ray and ground plane, which is defined by one of the AR tags.
+The 3D point corresponding to the pixel is determined in multiple AR frames and then these points are converted to Baxter's world frame representation.

 #### Results:
-  As a result, we get multiple points in the world frame that correspond to the same pixel in Baxter's camera image but obtained using different AR frames as reference.
-The median of all those points is found out and that point is taken to be the true 3D location corresponding to the pixel in the image.
+  Consequently, we obtain multiple points in the world frame that correspond to the same pixel in Baxter's camera image but obtained using different AR frames as reference.
+The median of all these points is found and that median point is taken to be the true 3D location corresponding to the pixel in the image.

 #### Challenge:
-  Sometimes AR tags are affected by lighting and their 3D pose concerning the camera oscillates.
-Even worse sometimes, they are not detected.
-To solve this issue Using multiple AR tags this way increases both the robustness and the precision of the system.
+  Sometimes AR tags are affected by the lighting and the blocks 3D pose are skewed by the camera's oscillates.
+Even worst-case scenario, the blocks are not detected.
+To solve this issue, we use multiple AR tags to increases both the robustness and the precision of the system.
 We were able to locate points within +/- 1 cm accuracy through this process.

 ---

 ## PickUp and Placing
-After Baxter locate the lego block position, we then use MoveIt to control Baxter arm to do pickUp and placing task on lego block.
+After Baxter locates the LEGO block position, we then use MoveIt to control Baxter's arm to do pickUp on LEGO block and place it into the goal position.

 #### Path planning trajectory
-The Baxter arm would pick up the lego block and placed it to the goal position with a designed path planning trajectory, which implements with inverse kinematics from MoveIt.
-The trajectory is composed 7 steps:
+The Baxter arm executes would pick up the LEGO block and placed it to the goal position with a designed path planning trajectory, which implements inverse kinematics from MoveIt.
+The trajectory is composed of 7 steps:
-1. Arm move to the position where above the pickUp position.
+1. Arm moves above the pickUp position.
-2. Arm move done in z-axis direction at pickup position.
+2. Arm moves down in the z-axis direction at the pickUp position.
-3. Close the gripper to hold the lego block.
+3. Gripper closes to hold the lego block.
-4. Arm move up in z-axis direction.
+4. Arm moves up in the z-axis direction.
-5. Arm move in a straight line on XY plane and stop to the position above the goal position.
+5. Arm moves in a straight line on the XY plane and stops at the position above the goal position.
-6. Arm move done in z-axis to match at goal position.
+6. Arm move done in the z-axis to match at the goal position.
-7. Open the gripper.
+7. The gripper opens.

 #### Gripper open and close:
 - In this project, the gripper open and close are controlled by the MoveIt.

 #### Gripper force control:

-All lego blocks are inserted into the lego board before the arm pickup them.
-Baxter grippers need to add some force to pull the block from the board.
-Similarly, the grippers should have some force to push the lego into the goal position when the arm assembly it.
+All lego blocks are inserted into the lego board before the Baxter arm picks them up.
+Baxter's gripper need to add some force to pull the block from the board.
+Similarly, the grippers should have some force to push the lego into the goal position when the arm assembles it.

-To achieve the above task, I am using MoveIt to add force on step 4 and step 7 on the path planning trajectory.
+To achieve the above task, I use MoveIt to add force on step 4 and step 7 on the path planning trajectory.

 #### Challenge：